 One possible symptom of NFV’s core failings may be the numerous standards and organizations which have sprung up around it since the beginning of NFV eight years ago.
 Meanwhile hyperscalers have already solved it in a whole new way, making their compute and storage workloads ready for mass scale and high agility in what we call cloud computing.

-NFV attempted to bring network functions to the cloud.
-Yet it did so by extracting existing network functions as-is from single-purpose appliances and placed them into virtual machines running over COTS hardware.
+While NFV attempted to bring network functions to the cloud, it did so by extracting existing network functions as-is from single-purpose appliances and placed them into virtual machines running over COTS hardware.
 In essence, porting networking functions as monolithic applications into virtual machines, not taking advantage of the benefits of a true cloud-native software.

 While the current NFV model can work for single tenant customer-facing VNFs like SD-WAN and vCPE, it falls short for supporting high-scale network functions and multi-tenant environments.
 It’s just like pushing a round peg into a square hole – a very challenging situation.